SalviaSage/Autohotkey-Scripts-Repository/Typing Scripts/Typer Helper/Readme.txt

 various different markings that go on top of and under the letters(diacritics) in various different languages and alphabets.

-Basically, copy and paste the .json file that is inside the 'inactive' folder of the language/alphabet that you are interested into the main program directory.
+Basically, copy and paste the .json file that is inside the 'languages' folder of the language/alphabet that you are interested into the main program directory.
 Then launch the program and press F12 and it will give you a menu from where you can select the language or the alphabet that you are interested in typing.